Auraria Campus

 Auraria Campus is an educational facility located near downtown Denver, Colorado in the United States.
 The campus houses facilities of three separate universities and colleges: the University of Colorado Denver (CU Denver), Community College of Denver (CCD), and Metropolitan State University of Denver (MSU Denver).
 In 2017, there were approximately 54,812 students between the three schools, with rapid growth projected over the following few years.
-However, due to Covid and declining enrollment, the collective student population in 2022 was approximately 38,000, with an additional 5,000 faculty and staff.
+However, due to the COVID-19 pandemic and declining enrollment, the collective student population in 2022 was approximately 38,000, with an additional 5,000 faculty and staff.

 The campus also houses Auraria Higher Education Center (AHEC), the administrative body that handles parking, maintenance, and janitorial services.
 The campus is located southwest of downtown, on the east side of the South Platte River and south of Cherry Creek, near the site of the original Auraria mining camp settlement of 1859.

 The Auraria Campus is also home to Tivoli Union, the historical, and currently operating after a hiatus, brewery.
-The Tivoli/Student Union houses a lounge, brewery, movie theater cafeteria, and housing a significant number of student organizations for all three schools.
+The Tivoli/Student Union houses a lounge, brewery, movie theater, cafeteria, and a significant number of student organizations for all three schools.
 The building also has functioned as a mall at one point.